tanaymeh/leaf-disease-detection/README.md

 ## Introduction

-I originally wrote this code for Cassava Leaf Disease Classification Competition on Kaggle where the task was to classify a given image of a crop into one of the 5 categories (4 classes representing different diseases and 1 class for no-disease).
+I originally wrote this code for Cassava Leaf Disease Classification Competition on Kaggle where the task was to classify a given image of a crop into one of the 5 categories (4 classes representing different diseases and 1 class for healthy plant).

 I did my best to write a very generalised piece of PyTorch Multi-class Image classification code that will work on any of the said type of application with little modification.